-Note: There is no International Push-Up Authority, Official Push-Up Certification Board, or anyone in charge of naming the different kinds of push-ups.
-Consequently what some might call a rotational push-up, others will call a T-push-up, and so on.
-We’ve strived for accuracy, but concede that some people might have different names for these movements than we do, and that’s why we linked a video for every one of the entries!
+Please note there is no International Push-Up Authority (but wouldn’t that be cool?), Official Push-Up Certification Board, or anyone in charge of naming the different push-ups.
+Consequently, what some might call a rotational push-up, others will call a T push-up, and so on.

 This is the first step on the path to push-up dominance.
-It’s basically a standing push-up done against a wall, which greatly reduces the amount of weight the muscles have to support.
+It’s basically a standing push-up done against a wall, which greatly reduces the amount of weight your muscles have to support.

 The trick to building up to a standard push-up is to start from the wall and gradually get more horizontal.
 Push off of a table or chair on your way down, and you’ll be there in no time.

 Congratulations!
-This is the real McCoy, one of the most fundamental bodyweight exercises on earth.
-Treat the push-up with respect, and it’ll be a friend for life.
+This is the real McCoy, one of the most fundamental bodyweight exercises on Earth.
+Treat the push-up with respect, and it’ll be your friend for life.

 This is great for all the same reasons as the hand tap push-up, but it’s a slightly longer hold that’s better for improving balance.